 When I pondered what to write for Earth Day, I felt overwhelmed by the enormity of the task.
 I wanted to inspire as many people as possible to do something great for the Earth on April 22 (and beyond).
 I toyed with catchy titles like “Who’s Your Mama?” to try to attract readers.

-While every day should be Earth Day, I believe it is important to do something special for at least one day.
+While every day should be Earth Day, I believe it is important to do something special on that day.
 We need to honor our amazing Pachamama and show her how much we love her.
 Every act of appreciation, no matter how small, creates ripples of positive change.

 And then I thought of mountain lion Master Teacher Windwalker’s Message for the World.
 What if each of us chose at least ONE action suggested during the incredible shamanic journey that he took me on?

 So I retraced the steps of the journey and came up with a few suggestions for Earth Day based on the insights Windwalker shared with me.

 People and animals must work together

 Commit to creating a haven for wildlife in your own backyard.
 Simply put, wildlife need food, water, shelter; and the National Wildlife Federation has practical guidelines on how to create that in your yard, balcony or patio.

 A Simple Ritual